 Our colleague Robert Siegel is in New York City this week, where he's been talking to people about the financial crisis.
 Today, someone who teaches about it and some of the students he teaches.

-Professor NOURIEL ROUBINI (Economics and International Business, Stern School of Business, NYU): Let's get started.
+NOURIEL ROUBINI: Let's get started.
 Welcome back to the class.

 Professor Nouriel Roubini starts his class.
 It's called "International Macroeconomic Policy: Theory and Evidence from Recent Financial Crises."
 And he begins with news of the crisis that's under way.

 ROUBINI: And I want to start talking a little bit more formally today about one thing.
 It's the link between the value of the currency, the value of the dollar.

 SIEGEL: About 50 MBA students at New York University's Stern School fill the augustly named JPMorgan Chase classroom.